 6. Make your classes interactive

-When you make your classes interactive, the student engagement is better and they have less time to be mischievous.
+When you make your classes interactive, student engagement is better and they have less time to be mischievous.

 Make your classes interesting and engaging by including games, quizzes, animations, visual aids, and likewise.

-During online teaching, it is easier to incorporate animated videos and games with numerous online teaching tools available.
+While teaching online, it is easier to incorporate animated videos and games with numerous online teaching tools available.

 7. Establish a connection with your students